JunesDiary/Arjun-Ghosh/index.md

 ## About Me

-I am Arjun Ghosh an Undergrad at University of Calcutta, pursuing B.Tech in Electronics and Communication Engineering (ECE).
+I am Arjun Ghosh, an Undergrad at **University of Calcutta**, pursuing B.Tech in Electronics and Communication Engineering (ECE).
 I love exploring and reading more about Nano-Technology (Electronics and Optics) and Astronomy.

 My hobbies include playing guitar, violin and graphic designing.
 I love reading books especially the ones based on Space and Science Fiction.

-### Markdown
+### Background

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+I was born in Kolkata and raised in Kolkata, Serampore a town in Hooghly District.
+I attended **Aditya Academy** Junior as my pre-primary school and then joined **Stepping Stone School** in my District and completed my Secondary Education.
+I joined **Don Bosco School**, Liluah for my Senior-Secondary Education.

 ```markdown
 Syntax highlighted code block